stephencweiss/stephencharlesweiss.com/content/blog/2020-06-08/python-flow-control.md

 date: '2020-05-02'
 publish: '2020-06-08'
 category: ['programming']
-tags: ['python','flow control','examples','beginner']
+tags: ['python', 'flow control', 'examples', 'beginner']
 ---

 Continuing my basics education of Python, here are some examples of flow control.

 I'll explore the following:

 1. If, else if, and else
 2. Iterating over lists
 3. Break statements